DiogoMMP/industrial-production-management_y2_2024/README.md

 The project is divided into several key modules, each focusing on different aspects of production management:

 - **plantFloorManager**: Application to manage the plant floor, including workstations and operations.
 Implemented using PL/SQL scripts for Oracle.
-- **machineSupervisor**: Supervisory system for monitoring and operating machines on the plant floor.
+- **machineSupervisor**: Supervisory system for monitoring and operating workstations on the plant floor.
 Implemented using C and Assembly.
 - **prodPlanSimulator**: Production Planner Simulator that simulates and optimizes production plans.
 Developed in Java.
 - **projectManager**: Project management tool using PERT/CPM methodology for task and critical path management.
 Also developed in Java.